Eudaemons: History

-During a summer the two students started doing their own research on a roulette wheel which they had bought.
-Using instruments including a camera and an oscilloscope to keep track of the motion of the roulette wheel, they eventually figured out a formula involving trigonometric functions and four variables, among them the period of rotation of the roulette wheel and the period of rotation of the ball around the roulette wheel.
+During one summer, the two students began using scientific instruments to conduct research on a roulette wheel which they had bought.
+With a camera and an oscilloscope, they tracked the motion of the roulette wheel and were able to figure out a formula involving trigonometric functions and four variables.
+The period of rotation of the roulette wheel and the period of rotation of the ball around the roulette wheel were among the four variables.

-Since the calculations were very complicated, they decided to build a computer customized for the purpose of being fed data about the roulette wheel and the ball and to return a prediction of which of the roulette wheel's octants the ball would fall on.
-The computer was concealable, designed to be invisible to an onlooker.
-It was small enough to fit inside a shoe.
-The data was input by tapping the big toe on a micro-switch in the shoe.
-Then an electronic signal was relayed to a vibrotactile output system hidden behind the shirt, strapped to the chest, which had three solenoid actuators near the stomach which would indicate by vibrating either which of the eight octants of the roulette wheel to place a bet on, or a ninth possibility: not to place a bet.
+Using a computer that they had built, they were able to predict which of the roulette's wheel's octants the ball would fall on.
+The computer was designed to be invisible to an onlooker and was small enough to fit inside a shoe.
+Data was inputted by tapping the big toe on a micro-switch in the shoe.
+An electronic signal was then relayed to a vibrotactile output system strapped to the chest, which had three solenoid actuators near the stomach to indicate which of the eight octants of the roulette wheel to place a bet on, or a ninth possibility: not to place a bet.

 It took two years to develop the computerized system.
 By 1978, it was working and the group went to Las Vegas to make money at it.
 Eventually the system was split between two persons: an observer and a bettor.
 The observer would tap input signals with the foot, the bettor would receive output signals underneath their shirt.
 The average profit was 44% for every dollar.
 However, there were problems: in one case the insulation failed and the bettor received electric shocks from the solenoids.
 But she kept placing bets, so the observer, who in this case was Farmer, left the table, so that the bettor would be forced to leave as well.
 Afterwards it turned out that the solenoid had burned a hole into her skin.
 Some members of the group had already left because of trouble juggling the academic schedule with the Eudaemons, but the burning incident caused the two leaders to disband the group.
 Collectively they had managed to make about $10,000.